 Frequently Asked Questions

 Yes, pancakes can certainly be made with health in mind.
-Don’t get us wrong, we love a stack of fluffy, regular pancakes but we also love to sneak in a little protein when we can (not just for ourselves but for our children, too).
-Serve these protein pancakes with toppings like Greek yogurt, nut butter, and fresh fruit for a balanced and healthful breakfast.
+Don’t get me wrong, I love a stack of fluffy, regular pancakes.
+However, I also love to sneak in a little protein when I can (not just for myself but for my kids, too).
+By serving these protein-packed pancakes with toppings like Greek yogurt, nut butter, and fresh fruit, I’m able to make a delicious and balanced breakfast.

 Want to save this recipe?